pipe-cd/pipecd/docs/rfcs/0011-pipectrl-init.md

 # Detailed design

-pipectrl init command will be added to the pipecdctl command.
+pipectl init command will be added to the pipectl command.
-The pipectrl init command will have 3 features.
+The pipectl init command will have 3 features.

 1. Create a configuration file from scratch
 2. Create a configuration file from an existing configuration file